 Bannock is a tiny town located in the state of Ohio.
 With a population of 159 people and just one neighborhood, Bannock is the 794th largest community in Ohio.
-Bannock has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Bannock was built prior to World War II, making it one of the older and more historic towns in the country.

-Overall, Bannock’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Bannock’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Bannock has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Bannock has few renters and college students.
 But the biggest reason it is quieter in Bannock than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Bannock may be for you.